Six-Steps to Get Into Nuclear

 Know The Skills

-If not, search “nuclear [insert your role] jobs” or “[insert skill/interest] jobs in nuclear”, into google and you should find several roles that would be of interest to you.
+If you need more options, try searching “nuclear [insert your role] jobs” or “[insert skill/interest] jobs in nuclear” on Google for additional opportunities that may interest you.

-#3 Undertake a skills mapping exercise by making an assessment of your skills and experience against those required for the role.
+#3 Conduct a skills mapping exercise by comparing your skills and experience with those required for the role.

-#4 Make a list of any gaps between the job requirements and your resume.
+#4 Create a list of any gaps between the job requirements and your resume.

-#5 Based on the above, if you feel that you are ready to apply for live nuclear jobs, continue below.
+#5 If you feel ready to apply for live nuclear jobs based on your assessment, proceed below.

-As with the other steps, feel free to add comments or ask questions in the Get Into Nuclear Reddit Group.
+As with the previous steps, don’t hesitate to share comments or ask questions in the Get Into Nuclear Reddit Group.

-Before you move on to the final two steps, it is a good idea to tidy up any notes taken during steps 1-4 to make it easier for you to reference them as you start to action your job-seeking plan.
+Note: Before moving on to the final two steps, it's wise to organise any notes taken during steps 1-4 for easy reference as you begin implementing your job-seeking strategy.

 5